Nonprofit Operations Management

 Research Papers

 Kotsi, T., Wu, O., and Pedraza-Martinez, A.J.
-(2019).
-Donations for the Refugee Crisis: In-kind Versus Cash Assistance.
+(2022).
+Donations for Refugee Crises: In-kind vs. Cash Assistance.

-Kotsi, T., Aydin, G., and Pedraza-Martinez, A.J.
-(2019).
+Kotsi, T., Aflaki, A., Aydin, G., and Pedraza-Martinez, A.J.
+(2023).
 Allocation of Nonprofit Funds Among Program, Fundraising, and Administration.

 Teaching